Revision to the intervention procedure provided by customs

 Request assistance from customs: as a rights holder in Switzerland, you can prohibit the import, export and transit of counterfeit copies of your goods.
 At your request, customs officials will check parcels and luggage for counterfeit goods and withhold them.
 In this way, counterfeits are intercepted at the border before entering the country.

-You can find more information on this topic on the Swiss Customs Administration website.
+You can find more information on this topic on the Federal Office for Customs and Border Security website.

 Is someone infringing your copyright?
 Then you can take action against such an infringement by exercising your copyright (Art.
 10 CopA).